In the UK all qualifications range from entry level to PhDs at level eight.

 - Supporting qualifications such as other GCSEs, A Levels/AS qualifications and vocational qualifications

 The Bacc also assesses essential skills that are developed in different ways through the Skills Challenge Certificate or across the curriculum, skills such as:

 Can I get into university with the Welsh Baccalaureate?

 You can use the Welsh Baccalaureate to go on to higher education.
 A student studying the Baccalaureate at advanced level would usually combine their study with two or more A levels, or equivalent.

-For an A* at advanced level, the Skills Challenge Certificate is worth 56 tariff points; the equivalent of an A* at A level.
+For an A* Advanced Welsh Baccalaureate, the Skills Challenge Certificate is equivalent to an A* at A level and 56 UCAS points.

 Check with UCAS and your chosen university if the Welsh Bacc Qualification is accepted for entry to your chosen course.